Get In Touch

 Back

-That iffy arachnoid: when the Glass Spider became my very first David Bowie concert
+That iffy arachnoid: When the Glass Spider became my very first David Bowie concert

 On 3 July 1972, the three year old me and my parents had made the move from Clapham in south London, where we were lodging with my dad’s aunt, Cymraes (her name is literally Welsh for ‘Welsh woman’) to a brand new house (cost?
 A snip at £8,000!) in Bletchley, Buckinghamshire.
 Exactly one year to the day in 1973, David Bowie famously announced the death of his most revered alter-ego, Ziggy Stardust, at Hammersmith Odeon, a couple of miles from Clapham.